gknowles/dimcli/docs/README.md

 Usage: a.out [OPTIONS]

 Options:
   --help         Show this message and exit.
-  --fruit STRING  type of fruit
+  --fruit FRUIT  type of fruit
 ~~~

 ## External Variables